 5 killed, 6 injured in downtown Louisville shooting; suspected gunman dead

-Five people were killed in a shooting at a building in downtown Louisville and at least six others were hospitalized, police said.
+At least five people were killed in a shooting at a bank in downtown Louisville and at least six others were hospitalized, police said.
 The suspected gunman was also dead, police said.

+Louisville Metro Police Deputy Chief Paul Humphrey told reporters one of the six injured people is a police officer.
+He said the six suffered various injuries and didn't have their status.

+"There is no active danger known to the public at this time," Humphrey said.

 Police earlier said they were responding to an "active aggressor" and the FBI said its agents were also responding to the shooting.